Exese-bit/Exese-bit/README.md

 <img width="800" height="250" alt="20250925_00h48m20s_grim" src="https://github.com/user-attachments/assets/541baef7-a00b-4684-be1d-71d2d98bf6c7" />

-**I am currently pursuing a double major in Computer Engineering and Mathematics at Lund University in Lund, Sweden.
-I have a vested interest in low level engineering, computational science, and software development.
+**I am currently pursuing a double major in Electrical Engineering and Mathematics at Lund University in Lund, Sweden.
+I have a vested interest in hardware engineering and computational science.
 Take a look at some of my projects!**

-My current focus is on learning C++ and developing my Java graphing calculator -- found in the "graphing-calculator" repository
+My current focus is on FPGA based FMCW radar signal processing -- found in the "" repository